 (Produced by Paul Edwards & William P. Arnold, Jr)

-A country DJ from Springfield, Massachusetts, Paul Edwards also apparently performed at the WWVA Jamboree and on the Opry at some point...
+A country deejay from Springfield, Massachusetts, Paul Edwards also apparently performed at the WWVA Jamboree and on the Opry at some point...
+This is an endearingly amateurish album, a stripped-down set of thunky acoustic country tunes framing just-adequate vocals of the sort you might hear at a neighbor's house party when somebody pulls out a guitar and says, "Oh, come on, Paul, sing a few tunes!"
 The repertoire on this album is all oldies, stuff like "Wreck Of The Old 97," "The Cat Came Back" and "Blue Eyes Crying In The Rain," though there are a few standout titles, such as "Don't Be Angry," "Battle Of Armaggeden"(sic) and "Grand Ole Opry Show Playin' Somewhere."
+Mr. Edwards is backed by an all-local band, including Edward Chraplak on harmonica, bassist Don Macintosh, Emmedd Spencer playing drums, and Paul Edwards strumming an acoustic guitar.
+Nothing earthshaking here, but I found this to be a thoroughly charming, jes-plain-folks kinda record.

 Even Dozen Jug Band "The Even Dozen Jug Band" (Elektra Records, 1964) (LP)